Teacher of the Year

 Principals are encouraged to nominate one teacher at their school who fits the eligibility criteria below to be considered for the County Teacher of the Year Awards.
 Each school may only have one nominee per year.
 Teachers who were previously nominated but not selected as the Teacher of the Year may be nominated again.
 Nominees must:

-- The application and narratives must be completed online at www.stancoe.org/go/TOY.
+The application and narratives must be completed online at www.stancoe.org/go/TOY.
 The teacher or principal will start the process by clicking New Teacher Application button and completing the application page.
-A username and password will then be created and emailed to the teacher and principal to complete their narrative pages.
-The teacher and principal will be able to edit the application page but only view the other’s narratives.
+The teacher and principal will be able to edit the application page but only view the other’s narrative.
 The teacher’s submission will not exceed 1000 words, and the principal’s submission will not exceed 500 words.
 The superintendent and/or designee(s) will also receive an email notifying him/her that a district teacher has begun the process.
 The superintendent and/or designee(s) will be able to view the submissions.
-All documents need to be completed and approved by the superintendent or designee by January 26, 2018.
+All documents need to be completed and approved by the superintendent or designee on January 20, 2023 by 5:00 p.m.
 Please note: no paper, faxed or emailed versions will be accepted.

 - The principal and teacher must approve videotaping in the teacher’s classroom.